TakeLab/podium/README.md

 - During tokenization (by using your own `tokenizer`)
 - Post tokenization (by using post-tokenization `hooks`)

-You can also completely disregard our preprocessing and define your own:
+You can also completely disregard our preprocessing and define your own by setting your own `numericalizer`.
-- Set your `custom_numericalize`

 You could decide to lowercase all the characters and filter out all non-alphanumeric tokens: